Vaiden

 adopted by the Southern Baptist Convention.
 WMU, along with either SBC

 program organizations, planned and made these changes between 1964 and 1970.
-Preschoolers in WMU
+Preschoolers in WMU emerged from

-magazine called Start.
+called Start.
 In 1978,

 Mission Friends gained their own take-home leaflet called Share.